quozd/awesome-dotnet/README.md

 * [NSubstitute](https://nsubstitute.github.io/) - A friendly substitute for .NET mocking frameworks
 * [NUnit](https://github.com/nunit/nunit) - A unit-testing framework for all .NET languages
 * [Rhino Mocks](https://github.com/ayende/rhino-mocks) - Dynamic Mocking Framework for .NET
-* [TestContainers dotnet](https://github.com/isen-ng/testcontainers-dotnet) - Testcontainers is a dotnet standard 2.0 library that supports NUnit and XUnit tests, providing lightweight, throwaway instances of common databases or anything else that can run in a Docker container.
+* [Testcontainers](https://github.com/testcontainers/testcontainers-dotnet) - A library to support tests with throwaway instances of Docker containers for all compatible .NET Standard versions.
 * [Shouldly](https://github.com/shouldly/shouldly) - Shouldly is an assertion framework which focuses on giving great error messages when the assertion fails while being simple and terse.
 * [Snapshooter](https://github.com/SwissLife-OSS/snapshooter) - A snapshot testing tool for .NET Core and .NET Framework
 * [SpecFlow](https://github.com/SpecFlowOSS/SpecFlow) - Binding business requirements to .Net code